parshap/devbox/README.md

 # devbox

-This is a set of tools to provision an environment for me to hack in using *[Chef][]*.
-It creates my user account and configures the system and configures the system using the [parshap coookbook][].
+This is a set of tools to provision an environment for me to hack in.
+It creates my user account and configures the system and configures the system using the *[Chef][]* [parshap cookbook][].

 It works by copying all required cookbooks to the target and then running `chef-solo`.